Bratanis/KIND_case_study/README.md

 ```

 - here is what happens:
     - 1) create a new system group for the container.
 The Group ID (and User ID) < 1000 is convention for system accounts.
+Might be redundant when using kubernetes.
     - 2) create a dedicated system user (no login and no home dir) with minimal privileges, makes the user a member of the appgroup.
     - 3) ensure the owner is root.
 Allow the group members to access the file.
     - 4) set root and appgroup permissions to readonly.
 No permissions for anybody else